brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 production throughout the iteration because each commit provides _value._

-#### Simplicity
+#### Delaying Decisions

+Delaying decisions is a key factor in keeping your code simple _(maximizing the work not done)._ However, this doesn't just apply to big decisions like infrastructure or which database to use.
+We can do this even in smaller the details of our stories!

-Starting with the UI means delaying decisions made on the backend _(maximizing the work not done)._ If the frontend doesn't need it, the customer will never see it, and the backend doesn't need it either!
+Starting with the UI means delaying decisions made on the backend.
+If the frontend doesn't need it, the customer will never see it, and the backend doesn't need it either!

 Remember, customers don't care how a thing is implemented–the UI _is_ the app.
 So if the interface can trick the customer into thinking the app is working, then the app is effectively working.

+#### Write No Code

+"Uncle Bob" has described [three rules of TDD][rules-of-tdd] in the past:
+1. You are not allowed to write any production code unless it is to make a failing unit test pass.
+2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
+3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

+We can re-word rules 1 and 3 a little to fit our approach to stories:
+1. You are not allowed to write any production code unless it is to _satisfy a story_.
+2. You are not allowed to write any more production code than is sufficient to _satisfy a story_.

+One of the best ways I've found in keeping things simple is to write no code until absolutely necessary.
+If it doesn't add value, the code serves no purpose but to complicate the existing codebase.

+In TDD, the simplest thing code you write to pass a failing test is to return a constant.
+In a Value-Driven approach, the simplest code you can write is a blank file... but even that's too complex!
+The file adds no value–delete it.

+To get into the right mindset, I've attributed this sort of malevolent characteristic to code: That every line of code written is a sin against my other sins (code).
+In most cases, these are necessary sins, but we must do our best to minimize and simplify these sins.

 ### Summary